Skip to main content

 Composite roofing tiles are a newer type of roofing material available on the market and are becoming more popular each year.
 These tiles are multi-layered with acrylic, metal, and stone, providing homeowners with a more “natural” aesthetic.
 Their look is comparable to slate, giving a crisp look to the homes they're installed upon.

 Composite tiles are light in weight, however, they have limited style and color options.
-Although they are a beautiful material within themselves if you’re someone who needs choices, is sure to consider the other tile options listed within this article.
+Although they are a beautiful material within themselves if you’re someone who needs choices, be sure to consider the other tile options listed within this article.

 Cassie Findley